FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 Several ways in WOTR;

-update: New since V1.19 you can call the ground Controller as we have implemented RDF data update for player
+update: New since V1.19 you can call the ground Controller as we have implemented RDF data update for

 Radio sounds are played as appropriate.
 (Currently in WOTR the command is set to "Shift + A"